achrafaourik/achrafaourik.github.io/index.md

 ---
 ### Churn detection project
-Conducted extensive exploration, analysis and modeling on real-world data of Taiwan's leading music streaming platform.
+Conducted extensive analysis on real-world data of Taiwan's leading music streaming platform.
-In this project, I performed all of the steps in a machine learning worfklow: data cleaning, exploratory data analysis, feature engineering, modeling (supervised and clustering) and model evaluation.
+In this project, I performed <b>all of the steps in a machine learning worfklow</b>: data cleaning, exploratory data analysis, feature engineering, modeling (supervised and clustering) and model evaluation.
-I was able to create a highly accurate classification model that is ble to accurately predict which clients are more likely to churn.
+I was able to create a highly accurate classification model that is able to accurately predict which clients are more likely to churn.